 We are one of over 100 clubs in District 1040, which includes large parts of North and West Yorkshire and N Lincolnshire.
 The club was inaugurated in 1921 and has around 80 members.
 There are two other Rotary Clubs in York – Rotary York Ainsty and York Vikings

-We currently have over 80 members, male and female, and are a friendly, welcoming group, with a range of events for Fellowship as well as our weekly lunch meetings that most members attend, though for some members this is not practical due to their work commitments.
+We currently have over 80 members, male and female, and are a friendly, welcoming group, with a range of social events as well as our weekly lunch meetings that most members attend - though for some members this is not practical due to their work commitments.

-We are very active in the York community, and along with many other community and fundraising activities we are the organisers of the annual York Rotary Dragon Boat Challenge on the River Ouse, which have raised over £1.1million for local charities since they were started in 2003.
+We are very active in the York community, and along with many other community and fundraising activities we are the organisers of the annual York Rotary Dragon Boat Challenge on the River Ouse, which have raised over £1.2million for local charities since they were started in 2003.

 The Rotary Club of York was inaugurated in 1921.
 And York Rotary are already planning for the celebration of our centenary year, 2021!